 Washington state has more than 100 known fault lines.2

 The city of Seattle is located directly over a fault — a hazard first recognized as a serious problem in 1992.
-The South Whidbey Fault cuts through Seattle’s northern suburbs and as far as North Bend and is capable of producing an earthquake as severe as magnitude 7.5.
+The South Whidbey Fault cuts through Seattle’s northern suburbs and as far as North Bend and is capable of producing an earthquake as severe as magnitude 7.5.3

 When soil becomes saturated with water, it enters a state known as liquefaction where it stops acting like a solid and starts behaving like a liquid.
 If you’ve ever spent time at a beach, you’ve seen liquefaction in action.

-If a structure is new construction, you should check liquefaction susceptibility before you build.
+If a structure is a new construction, you should check liquefaction susceptibility before you build.
 However, if a structure already exists, there are measures you can take to reduce the damage caused by earthquake-related liquefaction.
-Structures can be retrofitted and reinforced to reduce the impact of violent shaking, and the soil under and around them can also be densified, solidified, reinforced, drained and/or dewatered.
+Structures can be retrofitted and reinforced to reduce the impact of violent shaking, and the soil under and around them can also be densified, solidified, reinforced, drained, and/or dewatered.

 All buildings in earthquake-prone areas can be strengthened through bracing, reinforcing masonry, sheer plating (such as adding plates of plywood to stud walls), and bolting walls to foundations.
 In the interior, it’s always a good idea to strap water heaters to the wall and secure heavy objects like bookshelves and mirrors to prevent them from falling when the building shakes.

 How do you determine liquefaction risk?